-There will be three in-class hour examinations given on Thursdays, and the course will conclude with a comprehensive final examination on the last day of class.
+There will be three in-class hour examinations given during the semester, and the course will conclude with a comprehensive final examination on December 13, 2021 at 10 AM.
 For the most part, hour exams will focus on material covered since the previous exam.
 However, the nature of subject is such that each exam is effectively comprehensive (the fundamentals learned early in the course will be used throughout the term).
-Consequently - for better or worse - all of the exams are something like a "final" in the sense that you can't just forget what you learned in September when you take an exam in November.
+Consequently - for better or worse - all of the exams are something like a "final" in the sense that you can't just forget what you learned in September when you take the exam in November.
 All examinations - including the final - are of the open-book, open-note variety, but don't equate this with "easy"!!